When should the Accessibility Team be engaged?

 - Estimated timeline for testing.

-- Completes internal manual testing of product with various types of assistive technology.
+- The accessibility team completes internal manual testing of product with various types of assistive technology.

-- Documents all accessibility issue findings in the Accessibility Tracker, records videos so vendor can recreate issues, and submit issues with recordings to vendor.
+- The accessibility team documents all accessibility issue findings in the Accessibility Tracker, and records videos or takes screenshots, so the vendor can recreate issues.

-- Works with the General Counsel and Procurement to update a new or up-for-renewal contract with an accessibility remediation timeline as needed.
+- The product owner and accessibility team work with the General Counsel and Procurement to update a new or up-for-renewal contract with an accessibility remediation timeline as needed.

-- Provides ongoing updates to the product owner and any identified leadership on vendor's accessibility efforts.
+- The accessibility team provides ongoing updates to the product owner and any identified leadership on vendor's accessibility efforts.

-- Follows the critical issue escalation process when a vendor refuses to fix or does not respond when a critical issue is submitted.
+- The product owner and accessibility team follow the critical issue escalation process when a vendor refuses to fix or does not respond when a critical issue is submitted.

-- Engages in ongoing testing of the product during upgrades and when new features are released.
+- The product owner engages the accessibility team in ongoing testing of the product during upgrades and when new features are released.

 Types of Manual Testing Conducted by the Digital Accessibility Team